gdaverdin/bioinfo/Lab-7-:-Pulling-it-all-together.md

 First, write a loop to check the quality of the reads using FASTQC.
 I have given you the data compressed with gzip, which is why they end with .gz.
 FASTQC can run with gzip-compressed fastq files, so modify your loop accordingly.

-**What you should be asking yourself: Is this data clean?
-Is there adapter read-through, is there poor sequencing quality?**
+**What you should be asking yourself:

+* Is this data clean?
+* Is there adapter read-through?
+* Is there poor sequencing quality?**

 ## Align the reads to the _Danio rerio_ genome using tophat2